yodkwtf/sql-fundamentals/Notes.md

 1. Search for MySQL Command Line Client
 2. Enter the root user password
-3. Client is now connected to the MySQL server
+3. The client is now connected to the MySQL server
 4. Run SQL queries directly from the command line
 5. Run SQL files using the command - `source file_name.sql`
 6. Type `quit` to exit the client